inmanta/inmanta-core/docs/guides/auth.rst

 Setup server auth
 *****************
 The server requests authentication for all API calls when :inmanta.config:option:`server.auth` is set to true.
 When authentication is enabled all other components require a valid token.

-.. warning:: When multiple servers are used in a HA setup, each server requires the same configuration!
+.. warning:: When multiple servers are used in a HA setup, each server requires the same configuration (SSL enabled and
+    private keys).

 In the server configuration multiple token providers (issuers) can be configured (See :ref:`auth-config`).
-Inmanta requires at least one issuer for the server itself with the HS256 algorithm.
+Inmanta requires at least one issuer with the HS256 algorithm.
+The server uses this to sign tokens it issues itself.
 This provider is indicated with sign set to true.
 Inmanta issues tokens for compilers the servers runs itself and for autostarted agents.

 Compilers, cli and agents that are not started by the server itself, require a token in their transport configuration.
 This token is configured with the ``token`` option in the groups :inmanta.config:group:`agent_rest_transport`,